 Children don’t read and write as a community

-In a community of writers, children collectively use their reading to find subjects for writing, and will share their ideas and compositions with one another.
+In a community of writers, children collectively use their reading to find subjects for writing, and will share their ideas and compositions with one another (Young & Ferguson 2022b).
 You will notice that this opportunity is not offered by book planning schemes.
 Children are not invited to contribute to or devise their own writing projects as a whole class.
 We also know that multiple responses are probable across a writing community.
-Children bring their own knowledge and experiences to a text, and this diversity of response should contribute to and deepen their own and others’ understandings of it (Young & Ferguson 2021; Young et al. in press).
+Children bring their own knowledge and experiences to a text, and this diversity of response should contribute to and deepen their own and others’ understandings of it (Young & Ferguson 2021; Young et al. 2022).
 However, in the list of laborious and prescribed writing assignments set in book planning schemes, it is hard to find more than the casual and occasional nod to children’s own funds of knowledge and identities, and no acknowledgment that these are a crucial part of the response children will make in their writing.
 Writers of the units would do well to remember what Harold Rosen (2017) said about making and taking new meanings from a text: ‘this is only feasible in classrooms where there is space for the collaborative production of meaning, where the pupils’ experience is acknowledged to be necessary and relevant’.
 The book-planners’ authoritative interpretation of a text does not invite a class (including the teacher) to produce, through writing, a variety of new meanings, as a genuine community of writers would do.

 Children are not asked to write authentically or purposefully